CloudM-Migrate/documentation/Endpoint-Configuration-Guides/SelfHostedGuides.md

 ## Self Hosted Guides
 {: .no_toc }

-CloudM Migrate can be installed on server(s) in your environment or your own Azure instance.
+CloudM Migrate can be installed on server(s) in your environment, <a href="https://cloud.google.com/compute/docs/instances/create-start-instance">Google Cloud Platform</a> or <a href="https://learn.microsoft.com/en-us/training/modules/create-windows-virtual-machine-in-azure/">Azure</a> instance.

 <a name="top"></a>
 <details open markdown="block">